danchoi/rails31nav.vim/README.md

 The selection list is also numbered.
 You can enter a menu number instead to open that file.

-The plugin also adds a utility command that lets you open files from the command prompt
+The plugin also adds a utility command that lets you open files deep within a folder hierarchy a little faster:
-faster:

     :ScanOpen [filename]